wyrmworkspublishing/free5e/en-US/Players_Guide/05_Spellcasting/Spellcasting.md

 To target something, you must have a clear path to it, so it can’t be behind total cover.

-If you place an area of effect at a point that you can’t locate and an obstruction, such as a wall, is between you and that point, the point of origin comes into being on the near side of that obstruction.
+If you place an area of effect at a point that you can’t pinpoint and an obstruction, such as a wall, is between you and that point, the point of origin comes into being on the near side of that obstruction.

 ##### Targeting Yourself